 We believe the curriculum in our Academy should be:

-- Broad and balanced – our students should be able to develop intellectually, creatively, socially and physically
+- Broad and balanced – our students should be able to develop intellectually, creatively, socially and physically, to build cultural capital and understanding

 - Inclusive, boost self-esteem and raise aspiration – it should motivate and develop students as rounded citizens